UBCO-COSC304-COSC360-Term-Project-W2018/the-project-dailyengineers/README.md

 Website user’s objectives:

-*Browse items without registering
+* Browse items without registering
-*Add/remote items from cart
+* Add/remove items from cart
-*Search for items/posts by keyword without registering *Register at the site by providing their name, e-mail and image *Allow user login by providing user id and password *Create and comment on (specific for each project) when logged into the site *Users are required to be able to view/edit their profile *User password recovery (via email)
+* Search for items/posts by keyword without registering
+* Register at the site by providing their name, e-mail and image
+* Allow user login by providing user id and password
+* Create and comment on (specific for each project) when logged into the site
+* Users are required to be able to view/edit their profile
+* User password recovery (via email)

 Website administrator’s objectives:

-*Search for user by name, email or post *Enable/disable users
+* Search for user by name, email or post
+* Enable/disable users
-*Edit/remove items and comments
+* Edit/remove items and comments

  As this project is about demonstrating and applying different web technologies, you will utilize different technologies in the construction of the site.